patjm1992/stegosaurus/README.md

 ##  To-Do

 Right now the program doesn't check ahead of time if a message will fit in your image (it probably will unless your image is really tiny or you're hiding a long novel, or something).
 It'd be simple to add though and I may tack that on eventually.
+Or someone else can.